top of page

 Ages 7–10: Growth Guidance

-• Reduce need for more complex treatment later
+• Reduce the need for more involved treatment later

 Ages 11–14: Braces Phase

-As more permanent teeth erupt, braces are commonly used to align teeth and correct bite.
+As more permanent teeth erupt, braces are commonly used to align teeth and correct the misaligned bite relationship.
+This is the most common treatment phase for overbite correction.

 Teen Years